Medical journals on reverse osmosis water and alkaline water for health

 - The former is obviously a highly desirable solution in densely populated regions since it solves two problems simultaneously, namely wastewater treatment and enhancement of fresh water supply.
-Alongside the advancements in other aspects of RO filter technology, the development of membrane materials has undeniably made RO desalination more economic by increasing performance and efficiency.
+Alongside the advancements in other aspects of RO technology, the development of membrane materials has undeniably made RO desalination more economic by increasing performance and efficiency.
 Nevertheless, the search for multifunctional membrane materials that offer higher permeability, high ion and organic contaminant rejection, and operational robustness is still ongoing.
 This can benefit the desalination industry by lowering the energy cost and membrane area required; simplifying pre-treatment processes; providing lower membrane maintenance costs; potentially achieving single pass RO desalination; and increasing plant capacity.

-- A key limitation of commercial RO filter membranes is degradation by chlorine, which requires dechlorination of the RO feed and re-chlorination of the RO filter permeate.
+- A key limitation of commercial RO membranes is degradation by chlorine, which requires dechlorination of the RO feed and re-chlorination of the RO permeate.
 Furthermore, excessive pressure is required to overcome the resistance arising when membranes become fouled.
 The evolutionary improvement of membranes solely prepared from polymeric materials seems to be approaching saturation.

 Membrane Science & Technology